 What is a Cold?

-So when we use the term “cold” to describe a dog or cat illness that has the same symptoms as a human cold, we are using the same generic term (a “cold”), but it refers to different actual viruses.
-In dogs, these viruses are usually canine respiratory coronavirus, canine adenovirus type 2, canine parainfluenza virus, or Bordetella (also known as kennel cough).
-In cats, the virus whose symptoms looks like a human cold is usually herpesvirus or calicivirus.
+When we use the term “cold” to describe a dog or cat illness that has the same symptoms as a human cold, we are using the same generic term (a “cold”), but in many cases, it refers to different actual viruses.

 Do I need to take my pet with a cold to the vet?